alekkiq/python-crud-api/README.md

 ## Authentication
 Requests to the API must include the following headers:

-- `X-API-KEY`: Your valid API key
+- `X-API-KEY`: A valid API key
-- `X-API-SECRET`: Your valid secret for the corresponding key
+- `X-API-SECRET`: A valid secret for the corresponding API key

 ## CORS Configuration
 CORS is configured to allow requests from specified origins.
 Update the `API_ALLOWED_ORIGINS` variable in the `.env` file to include the allowed origins, like so: